 Even the exact. same. behavior.

-See, when my non-autistic son did something, I was encouraged to get to the bottom of why he did it and support him through it.
+See, when my non-autistic child did something, I was encouraged to get to the bottom of why they did it and support them through it.

 On the other hand, my autistic son’s behaviors were given two options.